corrosion-rs/corrosion/README.md

   the `RUSTFLAGS` environment variable will contain the flags added via this function.
 Please note that any dependencies (built by cargo) will also see these flags.
 In the future corrosion may offer a second function to allow specifying flags only for the target in question, utilizing `cargo rustc` instead of `cargo build`.
+- `corrosion_add_target_local_rustflags(target_name rustc_flag [more_flags ...])`: Support setting
+  rustflags for only the main target (crate ) and none of it's dependencies.
+  This is useful in cases where you only need rustflags on the main-crate, but need to set different flags for different targets.
+Without "local" Rustflags this would require rebuilds of the dependencies when switching targets.
 - `corrosion_set_hostbuild(<target_name>)`: The target should be compiled for the Host target and ignore any cross-compile configuration.
 - `corrosion_set_features(<target_name> [ALL_FEATURES <Bool>] [NO_DEFAULT_FEATURES] [FEATURES <feature1> ... ])`: